openeemeter/caltrack/README.md

 Gamaliel Lodge - Optimiser Energy

-Jake Oster -  Energysavvy

-John Backus Mayes - Energysavvy

 Lisa Schmidt - Home Energy Analyzer

 Martha Brook - CEC

-Richard Ridge, PhD - PG&E

 Robert Hansen - CPUC

 Ryan Bullard - SoCal Edison

-Torsten Glidden - Buid it Green
+Torsten Glidden - Build it Green

 Alfredo Gutierrez - ICF

-CalTRACK Lead Technical Consultants
+**CalTRACK Lead Technical Consultants**

 The [Open Energy Efficiency](http://www.openee.io) team has functioned as Lead Technical Consultants to PG&E through all phases of the CalTRACK process.
 A complete history of this process that began in 2012 can be found on the [CalTRACK website](http://www.caltrack.org/caltrack-history.html).
-Open Energy Efficiency is also the developer of the open source [OpenEEmeter](http://www.openeemeter.org) platform which was developed in part with funding from the California Energy Commission.